open-telemetry/oteps/text/trace/0168-sampling-propagation.md

 unknown parent sampling probability).

-If `sampled` is false and the invariant is violated, drop `p` from the outgoing context to convey unknown head probability.
+If `sampled` is false and the invariant is violated, drop `p` from the outgoing context to convey unknown parent probability.

 The case where `sampled` is true with `p=63` indicating 0% probability may by regarded as a special case to allow zero adjusted count